zhehaowang/zhehao.me/book-notes/ecpp/it18-25-designs-and-declarations.md

 }
 ```

-Now if code anywhere calls swap on two Widgets, the name lookup rule (argument dependent lookup, or Koenig lookup) will find this version in WidgetStuff, which is what we want.
+Now if code anywhere calls `swap` on two `Widget`s, the name lookup rule (argument dependent lookup, or Koenig lookup) will find this version in `WidgetStuff`, which is what we want.
 (If you are not using namespaces the above would still work, but why clog everything in global namespace?)

 Should we use this approach all the time then?
-There is still a case for specializing std::swap.
-In fact, to have your class specific version of swap be called in as many places as possible, you need to write both a non-member version in the same namespace as your class, and a specialization of std::swap.
+There is still a case for specializing `std::swap`.
+In fact, to have your class specific version of `swap` be called in as many places as possible, you need to write both a non-member version in the same namespace as your class, and a specialization of `std::swap`.

-Now, from a client's perspective, you want to call swap
+Now, from a client's perspective, you want to call `swap`
 ```cpp
 template<typename T>
 void doSomething(T& obj1, T& obj2)